ericcarroll12/basicLisp/README.md

 ## Introduction

-NOTE: This project was an attempt to learn about compilers and has a hand-written tokenizer, recurrisve descent parser, and code generator all written in c++.
+NOTE: This project is an attempt to learn about compilers and has a hand-written tokenizer, recurrisve descent parser, and code generator all written in c++.
 This project is ongoing and several features are still missing.
-If you have questions, feel free to contact me at ericcarroll120@gmail.com
+If you have questions or suggestions, feel free to contact me at ericcarroll120@gmail.com

 ## Features